Skip to content

 That's good!
 You're not locked into moq-lite and can use moq-transport in the future.
 I can get hit by a bus and you wouldn't shed a tear.

-Both moq-lite and @moq/lite negotiate the moq-lite or moq-transport version as part of the QUIC/WebTransport handshake (via ALPN).
 When moq-transport wire format is negotiated, we still enforce the moq-lite API.
+If the peer insists on using a moq-transport-only feature, we fake it or worst case, return an error.
 For example, if there's a gap in a group (valid in moq-transport), we drop the tail of the group instead of erroring.

 The following table shows the simplified compatibility matrix.
 Note that there are typically 2 clients, a publisher and a subscriber.
 But if a publisher needs a feature, then the subscriber needs it too, so you can lump them together.